zeolearn/nodejs-text-tutorial/module6.md

 }
 ```

-Second way to verify is that a new folder called `node_modules` suddenly appears in the root of our project directory.
+Second, is to verify is that a new folder called `node_modules` suddenly appears in the root of our project directory.
 This folder stores the dependencies we install locally to our web server project.

 ## Building a Simple Server with Express

-In this section we will build a simple server using Express.
+In this section, we will build a simple server using Express.
 It is a bare-minimum application that you can develop using this Node.js framework.
 The first line of our code is using the `require` function to include the `express` module.
 Before we start using Express, we need to define an instance of Express module that handles the request and response from the server to the client.
 In our case, it is the constant `app`.

 `app.get()` is a function that tells the server what to do when a `get` request at the given route is called.
 It has a callback function `(req, res)` associated that listens to the incoming request `req` object and respond accordingly using `res` response object.
 Both `req` and `res` are made available to us by the Express framework.